mkideal/log/README.md

 go run main.go
 ```

-Now, current directory should be have a subdirectory `log`
+Now, current directory should have a subdirectory `log`

 	.
 	├── log